 To prevent DOMS, make sure you’ve done a global warm up to get your heart rate ready to exercise that is followed by some more specific moves to prime those muscle groups that will do the bulk of the work.
 An active warm down of stretching and mobility is also a wise way to recover immediately and get ahead of the DOMS curve and reduce it.
 Make sure you stay on top of your hydration by replacing lost fluids, and eat a protein and carbohydrate source after intense exercise (for example, a ham and cheese sandwich or a banana and protein shake)

 Monitoring how much you increase your load and intensity is the best way to reduce DOMS.
 Making small and incremental increases (progressive overload) is also the best way to stay uninjured.

 How to get rid of DOMS

 Get rid of DOMS by flushing it out through a balance of rest and active recovery.
 The soreness can often subside if you can warm up that muscle group with another workout.
 Make sure to respect the fact your body is in repair mode, so ensure that the following workout is gentle, focused on recovery and pain guided.
 Give your body the best chance to heal with lots of sleep, some foam rolling and even some active stretches.

 What to do if you think you have an injury

-If you think you might be hurt, schedule a visit with your Melbourne CBD Physio to rule out any potential injury or offer you a fast diagnosis.
+If you think you might be hurt, schedule a visit with your Melbourne CBD Physiotherapy and Sports Medicine to rule out any potential injury or offer you a fast diagnosis.